estafette/estafette.io/content/getting-started/configuration.md

 #### Bitbucket

-Bitbucket integration is configured as a global webhook at account level, so any repository push event is forwarded to Estafette CI.
+Bitbucket integration is configured as a global webhook at account level, so any repository push event is forwarded to Estafette.
 In order to communicate with the Bitbucket API the following configuration values are required:

 ```yaml
 integrations: